Getting your California life insurance license is the first step towards becoming a life insurance agent in the state.

 What can I sell with a life insurance license in California?

-With a California life insurance license, you can sell life insurance policies that pay a designated beneficiary when the insured person dies.
-You also can sell annuities that pay a set income at retirement.
+With a life insurance license in California, you can sell life insurance policies that pay a beneficiary upon an insured person’s death.
+You can also sell annuities that pay a set income at retirement.
+However, you may need a securities license to sell products connected with the securities market.

 How much can you make with a life insurance license in California?